kenatiod/MUT/Understanding Machine Understanding.md

 At a finer scale, electrophysiological recordings from neurons in animal models and human patients have provided direct evidence for distributed coding schemes.
 For example, studies of the primate visual system have shown that object identity and category membership are encoded by patterns of activity across populations of neurons in the inferotemporal cortex (DiCarlo et al., 2012; Hung et al., 2005).
 Similar findings have been reported in other domains, such as the distributed representation of spatial location in hippocampal place cells (Moser et al., 2008) and of motor actions in cortical and subcortical structures (Georgopoulos et al., 1986).

 The distributed nature of neural representation is mirrored by the distributed processing that characterizes brain function.
 Rather than individual brain regions acting in isolation, cognitive neuroscience research has revealed the importance of large-scale brain networks in supporting understanding and other complex cognitive abilities.
-These networks are composed of anatomically and functionally connected regions that show correlated activity over time, and that flexibly reconfigure in response to task demands (Bullmore & Sporns, 2009; Cole et al., 2013).
+These networks comprise anatomically and functionally connected regions that show correlated activity over time, and that flexibly reconfigure in response to task demands (Bullmore & Sporns, 2009; Cole et al., 2013).

 A prime example is the default mode network (DMN), a set of brain regions that show coordinated activity during rest and that have been implicated in a variety of internally-oriented cognitive processes, such as autobiographical memory retrieval, self-referential thought, and mind-wandering (Andrews-Hanna et al., 2014; Raichle, 2015).
 The DMN is thought to support the integration of information across multiple cognitive domains, serving as a hub for the construction of mental models and the generation of predictions about the world (Buckner & DiNicola, 2019).

-Other large-scale networks that have been consistently identified in cognitive neuroscience research include the frontoparietal control network, which is involved in goal-directed attention and decision-making, and the salience network, which is thought to play a key role in detecting and orienting to salient stimuli (Menon & Uddin, 2010).
+Other large-scale networks that have been consistently identified in cognitive neuroscience research include the frontoparietal control network, which is involved in goal-directed attention and decision-making, and the salience network, which is thought to play a central role in detecting and orienting to salient stimuli (Menon & Uddin, 2010).
 The coordinated activity of these and other brain networks is thought to underlie human ability to flexibly adapt to changing environmental demands and to integrate information across multiple cognitive domains in the service of understanding (Bressler & Menon, 2010; Medaglia et al., 2015).

 ### A1.2 -- The role of context, prior knowledge, and embodiment

 While the distributed nature of neural representation and processing provides a foundation for understanding, cognitive neuroscience research has also highlighted the critical role of context, prior knowledge, and embodiment in shaping how people make sense of the world.
 Rather than being a purely bottom-up process driven by sensory input, understanding is heavily influenced by top-down factors that guide attention, constrain interpretation, and fill in missing information (Gilbert & Li, 2013; Lupyan & Clark, 2015).

-One key source of top-down influence is prior knowledge, which encompasses the vast store of information that people accumulate over the course of their lives.
+One source of top-down influence is prior knowledge, which encompasses the vast store of information that people accumulate over the course of their lives.
 This knowledge is thought to be encoded in long-term memory systems in the brain, particularly in the hippocampus and surrounding medial temporal lobe structures (Eichenbaum, 2017; Squire & Wixted, 2011).
 When new information is encountered, this prior knowledge is automatically activated and used to guide interpretation and understanding (Ghosh & Gilboa, 2014; van Kesteren et al., 2012).

 Cognitive neuroscience research has provided numerous examples of how prior knowledge shapes neural processing and behavior.
 For instance, studies using fMRI have shown that the neural response to a given stimulus is modulated by the degree to which it matches or violates expectations based on prior experience (Summerfield & de Lange, 2014).
 Similarly, electrophysiological recordings have demonstrated that the firing of individual neurons in the medial temporal lobe is influenced by the familiarity and behavioral relevance of stimuli (Rutishauser et al., 2006; Viskontas et al., 2009).